094459/newsletter-oss-projects/README.md

 [python-bedrock-converse-generate-docs](https://aws-oss.beachgeek.co.uk/409) is a project from AWS Community Builder Alan Blockley that generates documentation for a given source code file using the Anthropic Bedrock Runtime API.
 The generated documentation is formatted in Markdown and stored in the specified output directory.
 Alan also put a blog together, [It’s not a chat bot: Writing Documentation](https://aws-oss.beachgeek.co.uk/40a), that shows you how it works and how to get started.
 The other cool thing about this project is that it is using the [Converse API](https://aws-oss.beachgeek.co.uk/40b) which you should check out if you have not already seen/used it. (#201)

+**QualityFlow**

+[QualityFlow](https://aws-oss.beachgeek.co.uk/4i2) is a super interesting repo from Amazon Science that demonstrates the research paper, [QualityFlow: An Agentic Workflow for Program Synthesis Controlled by LLM Quality Checks](https://aws-oss.beachgeek.co.uk/4i3).
+Given the English description of a programming problem and a set of unit tests, the model's goal is to synthesise the correct program that solves the problem and passes the tests.
+QualityFlow includes large language model (LLM) agents resembling a software development team, including code generation, testing, and self-debugging.
+We propose the LLM Quality Checker, which explicitly ``imagines'' whether the synthesised programs' execution would conform to the unit tests.
+The Quality Checks dynamically control the workflow, including actions to submit the final answer, clarify the problem statement, and revert previous workflow steps.
+Our experiments show that the Quality Checker can precisely accept any correct program, mitigate faulty synthesised tests, and prevent potential workflow deviation.
+QualityFlow establishes the state-of-the-art results on four program synthesis benchmarks: MBPP, HumanEval, and stricter evaluations from MBPP-EvalPlus and HumanEval-EvalPlus.(#213)

 **rag-with-amazon-bedrock-and-pgvector**

 [rag-with-amazon-bedrock-and-pgvector](https://aws-oss.beachgeek.co.uk/3lv) is an opinionated sample repo on how to configure and deploy RAG (Retrieval Augmented Retrieval) application.
 It uses a number of components including Amazon Bedrock for foundational models, Amazon RDS PostgreSQL with pgvector, LangChain, Streamlit, and a number of AWS services to bring it all together.(#186)